 WHAT TAG SUPPORTS:

-TAG supports the development of Autonomous vehicle technology and discourages the implementation of any legislation which would impose limits on research and innovation.
+- The development of autonomous vehicle technology and discourages the implementation of any legislation or regulation which would impose limits on research and innovation.

 SMALL BUSINESS INNOVATION RESEARCH PROGRAM

 The Small Business Innovation Research (SBIR) program is a national program which offers support for domestic small businesses engaging in research and development with commercial applications.
 SBIR benefits companies, the government, and the economy, by stimulating and encouraging American innovation.
 Eleven federal agencies currently participate in the SBIR program, including the National Institute of Standards and Technology, the National Aeronautics and Space Administration (NASA), and the National Science Foundation (NSF).
 Though each agency follows Congressional guidelines, they administer their own programs independently.
 The SBIR program consists of three phases of funding, which each have their own criteria for qualification.
 The three phases offer funding and support in increasing amounts when these criteria, which build upon each other, are met.
 As the government has a limited amount of funding reserved for this program, SBIR funding is extremely competitive.

 A complement to the SBIR program is the Small Business Technology Transfer (STTR) program, which expands research and development funding for small businesses with a focus on technology.
 STTR is unique from other funding programs in that it requires small businesses to collaborate with a research institution.
 Only five agencies, including NASA and NSF, currently participate in the STTR program.